tomy2105/KnowledgeNotes/cloud/google.md

 Debugger is a live production debugging service that can inspect the state of a running application in real time without stopping it.
 The debugger adds less than 10 milliseconds to the request latency when the application state is captured and supports multiple languages, including Java, Python, Go, Node.js, and Ruby.

 More info [here](https://cloud.google.com/debugger/docs/).

+#### Uptime Checks

+Uptime checks are pings that are sent to a resource to see if they respond.
+Leverage uptime checks to monitor the availability of VM instances, App Engine services, public websites, and even AWS load balancers.

 ### Management Tools